thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - `successfulMsgs`: Messages published successfully.
 - `failedMsgs`: Messages that failed to publish.

-These values help monitor the **reliability and health of internal communication** between executor and core services.
+These values help monitor the **reliability and health of internal communication** between executor and broker services.

 **4. Integration Message Processing Stats**